zurcacielos/contributist/README.md

 - **Layer Engine:** Manage multiple layers including custom raster layers, memes, and background configurations.
 Tweak opacity, visibility, and locking settings.
 - **Local Git Generation:** Option to run local script endpoints to commit and push your drawings directly to your GitHub history.
 - **Community presets:** Load and remix existing scenes (like a running cat, pixel hearts, and more).

 ---

-### Customize community remixes
-At the moment the community remixes are stored on public/templates/scenes/ as json files.
-You can save any composition and download it when you are working in local machine dev mode, in the panel community.
-Then you should copy that json into the public/templates/scenes and the app will dynamically load it.
-Click profile, upper right, new, to have a new canvas, then click a community remix template and it will load.
-You can modify it, then right click the remix button of your choise and click "save to this".
-This is a temporary solution before I connect the database.

----